Clothes Washer Rebate Program

 Can I receive a rebate for a clothes washer that I replaced several years ago?

-No, the rebate is only for clothes washers purchased and installed during October 6 to November 17, 2017, and the application must be submitted within 60 days of purchase.
+No, the rebate is only for clothes washers purchased and installed during May 4 to June 15, 2018, and the application must be submitted by August 15, 2018.

 Does anyone check the clothes washer installation?